Can Do guide

 During a time of many restrictions, we want to help our students reimagine, experiment with, and contribute to the unique St Andrews student experience.
 Working together, there are many things that we still can do.

-This guide is for students who want to set up activities or events while safely following government guidance and the Covid Code.
+This guide is for students and staff who want to set up activities or events while safely following government guidance and the Covid Code.

 What we can do